-Dogs in Uganda are used for two purposes that is for security and also to act as pets.
+Dogs in Uganda are used for two purposes that are for security and also to act like pets.
 For the case of security, these dogs can be home owned where they are used to watch around the house especially at night.

 The dogs are also used by law and security operatives for both the government and private companies.
-Police uses the dogs to search for the location or the route where the criminal lead out of the scene place and also can be used at detect illegal substances in luggage at check points.
+Police use the dogs to search for the location or the route where the criminal leads out of the scene place and also can be used to detecting illegal substances in luggage at checkpoints.

-Though dogs are very useful in the society, sometimes they become a nuisance in particular if they are not controlled.
-The uncontrolled dogs commonly known as the “miyayu” by the locals are always on the streets of the town centres as they hurt for food.
+Though dogs are very useful in society, sometimes they become a nuisance in particular if they are not controlled.
+The uncontrolled dogs commonly known as the “miyayu” by the locals are always on the streets of the town centers as they hunt for food.
 These dogs at times cause commotion in the cities as they bite people and also cause accidents.

 Dr. Emily Mugoda of World Animal Protection says dogs produce twice a year which is a lot and family planning is best for preventing the spread of an unneeded number of dogs, many of which end up becoming stray